StarTeardrop/Fast-ISIO/README.md

-# Fast-ISIO: Fast Imaging Sonar-Inertial Odometry for Underwater Robots via Geometric Linear Mapping
+# Fast-ISIO: Fast Imaging Sonar-Inertial Odometry for Underwater Robots via Geometric Linear Projection

 Fast-ISIO is a fast and robust sonar inertial odometey system for underwater robots.
-Through the tight coupling fusion of IMU pre integration and imaging sonar, combined with GLP (geometric linear mapping) and sector matching strategy, it realizes high-precision and high robustness underwater pose estimation.
+Through the tight coupling fusion of IMU pre integration and imaging sonar, combined with GLP (geometric linear projection) and sector matching strategy, it realizes high-precision and high robustness underwater pose estimation.

 ---